RAF Stenigot

 RAF Stenigot is a former Second World War radar station situated at Stenigot, near Donington on Bain, Lincolnshire.

 Second World War

 It was built in 1938 by Blaw-Knox as part of the Chain Home early-warning radar network.
-Initially, the site’s main feature was an octet of aerial towers.
+Initially, the site's main feature was an octet of aerial towers.
 These were supported by some low-lying buildings.

 Post war

 The station was upgraded in 1959 to GEE H communications relay site as part of the ACE High programme, which involved adding four tropospheric scatter dishes.
 The site was decommissioned in the late 1980s and was mostly demolished by 1996.

 Current use

 The radar tower is a Grade II listed structure because it is the best preserved and most complete Chain Home transmitter tower surviving in its original location in the British Isles.
 The site is still in use by the RAF Aerial Erector School for selection tests for possible recruits.

+Stenigot Tower is also used by various two way radio providers as a common base repeater site due to its vast coverage of Lincolnshire.